gabrielgarcia66/Automation/readme.txt

 TestNG for Test management
 ExtendReports (Reporting)

--Just execute the command for execute selenium and API tests mvn clean test -Dsurefire.suiteXmlFiles=src/test/resources/testsuite/WebTestSuite.xml,src/test/resources/testsuite/APITestSuite.xml
+-Just execute the Maven command for execute selenium and API tests

+mvn clean install